A Brief History

 All of these schools have won their share of national acclaim.
 So too have UofL's athletic programs, with two NCAA Division I men's basketball championships in the 1980s under the leadership of National Coaches' Hall of Famer Denny Crum; a competitive football program with a new on-campus stadium; and top-flight women's basketball and volleyball teams, among others.
 In 2005 Coach Rick Pitino's basketball Cardinals reached the Final Four of the NCAA championships.
 The football team under Coach Bobby Petrino ended the season ranked 19th nationally after its Gator Bowl appearance.
 In early 2005 UofL's football and basketball were both in the top 10 for the first time in school history.
 "The Year of the Cardinal," in 2013, the Louisville Cardinals became the first university ever to win a BCS Bowl game, place both Men's and Women's Basketball teams in the NCAA Final Four and reach the College World Series.

-Now, under the leadership of its seventeenth president, James R. Ramsey, the University of Louisville has become known especially for teaching, research, and service to its community and the advancement of educational opportunity for all citizens thereof.
-With an enrollment of 22,529, its academic programs attract students from every state and from all over the world.
+Acting President Neville G. Pinto today leads a university that has become known for academic excellence, transformational research, service to its community and the advancement of educational opportunity.
+With an enrollment of 22,367, its academic programs attract students from every state and from all over the world.
 It is well positioned to fulfill the mission assigned to it by the state legislature: to become "a premier, nationally-recognized metropolitan research university."

 For more information, see Dwayne D. Cox and William J. Morison, The University of Louisville (Lexington: University Press of Kentucky, 2000).